NEWS & EVENTS

-The Treatment Room at Shriners Hospital Is Relocating to Galveston
+The Treatment Room at Shriners Hospital has

 This treatment room services approximately 1,000 patients annually.
 It's used for different procedures such as IV starts, casting, lumbar punctures and other invasive treatments.
 Our goal is to provide a more inviting and kid-friendly atmosphere.